Lease contract must not be unsuitable for you

 - the contract will not meet your requirements or objectives.

 We must make an assessment of whether the contract will be unsuitable for you before entering into a contract with you.
-You can request a copy of our assessment.
-We must give you a copy (at no charge to you):
+You can request a copy of our assessment from the General Manager of Compliance (at no charge to you):

 - before entering the lease contract, if you make the request before then;